Junyi00/tp/docs/UserGuide.md

   Lists all customers sorted by points

 * `listc s/points f/marked`<br>
-  Lists marked customers sorted by points
+  Lists all bookmarked customers sorted by points

 </div>